 One of the most transformational technologies in fleet management has been GPS tracking.
 For a fleet manager or dispatcher to know the precise location of each vehicle in the fleet is incredibly valuable – for example to better optimize routes, saving fuel and time – and of course it has been a boon for driver navigation too.

 These GPS-based telematics systems have become expected (and in some situations, government mandated), especially in light of today’s ‘next day delivery’ commercial world.
 But the benefits extend beyond courier services.
-A Drive Recorder that combines GPS with on-board 4G support makes an ideal choice for taxi and other transportation companies, providing managers with huge business benefits and minimal hardware investment.
+A Dash Cam that combines GPS with on-board 4G support makes an ideal choice for taxi and other transportation companies, providing managers with huge business benefits and minimal hardware investment.

 The process of automating compliance is of crucial interest to fleet managers across the globe, as is the ability to monitor and improve safety levels.
 As regulations around environmental issues, worker welfare and general liability concerns comes to the fore, so a connected, AI-enhanced system becomes increasingly valuable.